 Finally, be sure to check your owner’s manual before using any type of substitute oil in your engine – even if it’s something as common as SAE 30!

-Can You Use Regular Oil to Mix With Gas
+What to Do to Use Regular Oil to Mix With Gas?

-If you’ve ever wondered if you can use regular oil to mix with gas, the answer is yes!
+Have you ever wondered if you can use regular oil to mix with gas?
+The answer is yes!
 However, there are a few things to keep in mind before doing so.

 Additionally, 10W30 oil is also less likely to cause fouling of the spark plugs and will burn cleaner than other oils.

 What is the Difference between 10W30 And 2 Stroke Oil?